 After this testing, you will receive a thorough, 3-hour consultation from a Naturopathic Physician who is also a Professor of Urology and a very detailed, written report of your results to be discussed during the appointment.

 He will walk you through the results of his assessment and explain every aspect and each option available to you, while also answering any questions that you may have.
-Your consultation will be like an educational mini-seminar about the real issues facing you as a patient.
+During your consultation, you will receive comprehensive information about your assessment results and available options to help you make an informed decision as a patient.

 Most urologists will have a preference for the particular treatment that they provide.
 However, the consultant you will see has no agenda and is completely free to offer honest, independent advice.